tendermint/tendermint/docs/architecture/adr-073-libp2p.md

 However, it will not be possible to run a network with both networking stacks active at once, so the upgrade to the version of Tendermint will need to be coordinated between all nodes of the network.
+This is consistent with the expectations around upgrades for Tendermint moving forward, and will help manage both the complexity of the project and the implementation timeline.

 ## Open Questions